7o9/ogc_school/implementations/metaspatial.rst

 Note
 ~~~~

 As the name ``GetFeatureInfo`` already suggests the server will not return geographic feature(s) but only selected alphanumerical information.
-For more functionality please refer to the OGC WFS standard which allows to compose complex queries for features including a geographic selection, alphanumeric values and so on.
+For more functionality please refer to the OGC WFS standard (link at the bottom) which allows to compose complex queries for features including a geographic selection, alphanumeric values and so on.

 The ``GetFeatureInfo`` Request
 ------------------------------